vinceingithub/UT99-Patched/README.txt

 + Removed bloat items
 + Changed video renderer to DirectX9
 + Changed movement controls to standard WASD
++ Added and configured the ChaosUT mod
++ Added and configured the UltraGoreSSE mod
++ Cached all maps and textures used on the Agora Road's Unreal Tournament server
 + Patched game with years worth of various bug fixes and performance enhancements

 HOW DO I PLAY?: